omjeejaiswal/node.js/README.md

 When a user connects to an HTTPS-secured server, the website sends its SSL certificate to the user’s browser.
 This certificate contains the public key needed to start the secure session.
 The two systems then go through a process called an SSL handshake, which establishes a secure connection between them.

 This entire process ensures that any data transferred between the user and the site is encrypted and cannot be read by anyone else, making HTTPS secure.

+## Why HTTPS is Considered Secure
+Encryption:

+HTTPS uses strong encryption algorithms (such as AES) to encrypt the data transmitted between the client and server.
+This prevents eavesdroppers from reading the data as it travels across the network.
+Authentication:

+The server’s certificate, issued by a trusted CA, authenticates the server’s identity.
+This ensures that the client is communicating with the legitimate server and not an imposter (protects against man-in-the-middle attacks).
+Data Integrity:

+HTTPS uses cryptographic hash functions and MACs to ensure data integrity.
+Any alteration of data during transit can be detected, preventing tampering.
+Confidentiality:

+The use of symmetric session keys for encryption ensures that even if someone intercepts the encrypted data, they cannot decrypt it without the session key.
+Protection against Man-in-the-Middle Attacks:

+The authentication and encryption mechanisms prevent attackers from intercepting, altering, or forging messages between the client and server.
+Forward Secrecy:

+Many modern HTTPS implementations use a feature called forward secrecy, which ensures that session keys are not compromised even if the server’s private key is compromised in the future.
+This is achieved by generating unique session keys for each session that are not derived from the server’s private key.